henrikhorluck/tdt4140-washlists/README.md

 python manage.py test
 ```

-For code coveage, run the following when in `backend`:
+For code coverage, run the following when in `backend`:

 ```bash
 coverage run manage.py test